DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Library
 <span class="citation"><em>This scene takes place in Appendix B: Area 8.</em></span>

-This room is largely as described in **Library** (p.
-213-14).
+This room is largely as described in <span class="citation">Library (p.
+213-14)</span>.
 When the players enter this room, read:

 <div class="description">
 <p>Red velvet drapes cover the windows of this room.
 An exquisite mahogany desk and a matching high-back chair face the entrance and the fireplace, above which hangs a framed picture of a windmill perched atop a rocky crag.
 Situated in corners of the room are two overstuffed chairs. </p>